-Asia has a master's degree in Japanese language and culture but over the years has developed into an Human Resources and Finance specialist.
+Asia has a master's degree in Japanese language and culture but over the years has developed into a Human Resources and Finance specialist.

 Asia moved to the Netherlands from her native Poland in 1991.
-She lives with her husband and her primary school-aged son and daughter.
+She lives with her husband and her high school-aged son and daughter.

 AS A CHILD